President – Kim Clark

-Kimberly Clark is a Communications and Records Manager with the City of Maricopa Police Department.
+Kimberly Clark is a Communications Manager with the Salt River Pima-Maricopa Indian Community Police Department.
 Kim is a member of APCO and NENA, has achieved the NENA Emergency Number Professional (ENP) and Center Manager certification (CMPC), and serves on the Executive Board for the Arizona Chapter of APCO/NENA.
 She has more than 25 years’ industry experience in Public Safety and Emergency Communications, she previously served as the Communications Director with New Mexico State Police and Communications Administrator with Mesa Police Department.

 Kim is passionate about developing leaders in public safety communications.
 She is an active member of the NENA Professional Education Working Group and PSAP Virtual Leadership forum, a member of the NENA Education Advisory Board, the Central Arizona College Public Safety Communications Telecommunicator Advisory Board and an adjunct instructor with Maricopa Community Colleges.